datahub-project/datahub/docs/quickstart.md

 To start pushing your company's metadata into DataHub, take a look at the [Metadata Ingestion Framework](../metadata-ingestion/README.md).
 To add users to your deployment to share with your team check out our [Adding Users to DataHub](how/auth/add-users.md)

+If you want to secure DataHub considering enabling [authentication in DataHub's backend](introducing-metadata-service-authentication.md#Configuring Metadata Service Authentication), this way only authenticated & authorized users can interact with the system.

 ## Resetting DataHub

 To cleanse DataHub of all of it's state (e.g. before ingesting your own), you can use the CLI `nuke` command.